Eugenio-DT/Security-UseCases/README.md

 ## How to Use This Repository

 Each use-case is documented with:
-- An high-level summary of what it aims at demonstrate and achieve
+- A high-level summary of what it aims at demonstrate and achieve
 - The benefits provided by the solution approach using Dynatrace
 - A step-by-step guidance on how to setup the environment and reproduce the use-case